-E-4B.
 The first B model was delivered to the Air Force in January 1980.
-Four were produced of which three were converted E-4As.
+Four were produced, of which three were converted E-4As.
 The first operational mission was flown in March 1980.
 They are hardened against the effects of nuclear explosions, including electromagnetic pulse.
-A 1,200-kVA electrical system supports the advanced electronics.
-Mission equipment includes a range of sophisticated communications and data processing equipment, including Milstar satellite capability.
-Tri-band radomes are currently under development.
+A 1,200-kVA electrical system supports advanced system electronics as well as state-of-the-art communications and data processing equipment such as Extremely High Frequency (EHF) Milstar satellite terminals and six-channel International Maritime Satellite (INMARSAT).
+Newly developed Triband radomes also house the E-4B's Super High Frequency (SHF) Frequency Demand Multiple Access (FDMA) communications antenna, the only such system on an airborne platform.

-The E-4B system is capable of tying into commercial telephone and radio networks and could be used for radio broadcasts to the general population, E-4Bs also support the Federal Emergency Management Agency.
+The E-4B system is capable of tying into commercial telephone and radio networks and could be used for radio broadcasts to the general population.
+E-4Bs also support the Federal Emergency Management Agency.